marcelinmurhula/AI-for-precision-agriculture-in-drc-System-under-design-/README.md

 ## Overview

-## This is a system design for an AI-powered precision agriculture system that enables farmers to **analyze soil health, predict nutrient deficiencies, and receive actionable fertilizer recommendations** — without requiring expensive lab tests.
+## This is a system design for an AI that enables farmers to **analyze soil health, predict nutrient deficiencies, and receive actionable fertilizer recommendations** — without requiring expensive lab tests.

 The system integrates: